GlebIrovich/rudo/README.md

 1. Go to the Rudo latest [release](https://github.com/GlebIrovich/rudo/releases)
 1. Download binaries for you OS
-1. Add an alias fot the script `alias rudo="PATH/TO/SCRIPT"`
+1. Add an alias for the script `alias rudo="PATH/TO/SCRIPT"`

 <!-- USAGE EXAMPLES -->